hackclub/hackclub/workshops/hangman/README.md

 }
 ```

 Hope you’re enjoying this project!
 Now we need to tackle the `hang` method, which is the hardest part of the Man class.
 But don’t worry, we’re sure you’ll get the hang of it.

-The difficulty of the hang() method is that we need to hang different parts of the man according to how many incorrect guesses the user has so far.
-This can be done in multiple ways, like using if statements, but here we will use the switch statement, which is an often-forgotten functionality.
-You can pass in a variable to the switch statement, and then write specific code for each of the different cases or possibilities of that variable, using the keyword ‘case’.
+The difficulty of the `hang()` method is that we need to hang different parts of the man according to how many incorrect guesses the user has so far.
+This can be done in multiple ways, like using if statements, but here we will use the `switch` statement, which is an often-forgotten functionality.
+You can pass in a variable to the `switch` statement, and then write specific code for each of the different cases or possibilities of that variable, using the keyword `case`.

 Here, we want to pass in `numIncorrect` and add body parts to the man according to how many wrong guesses there are.
 The code looks long, but we assure it’s not as scary as it may seem.

 ```java
 public void hang() {